Disability - The Facts

 3

-“Hunger in the UK”, a Trussell Trust report states that 75% of people referred to food banks in their network say that they, or a member of their household, are disabled (when only 23% of working-age adults are registered as disabled in the government’s Family Resources Survey - see point 1 above).
+“Hunger in the UK”, a Trussell Trust report states that 75% of people referred to food banks in their network say that they, or a member of their household, are disabled (see points 5 and 6 below about inequalities and the Disabililty Price Tag)

 4